The Hardest Button to Button

-"The Hardest Button to Button" is a song by American alternative rock band the White Stripes, released as the third single from their fourth studio album, Elephant (2003).
-Jack White said that the song is about a child trying to find his place in a dysfunctional family when a new baby comes.
+"The Hardest Button to Button" is a song by American alternative rock band the White Stripes, released on August 11, 2003 through V2, XL, and Third Man records.
+It was written by Jack White and for the band's fourth album, Elephant.
+According to Jack, the song is about a child trying to find his place in a dysfunctional family when a new baby comes.
 The cover of the single is an allusion to the graphics of Saul Bass, seen in the movie posters and title sequences of films such as Anatomy of a Murder and The Man with the Golden Arm.
-The cover also alludes to Jack White's then-broken index finger and his obsession with the number three.
+The cover also alludes to White's then-broken index finger and his obsession with the number three.

-"The Hardest Button to Button" was first released to US alternative radio on August 11, 2003, and was issued commercially in the United Kingdom on November 17, 2003.
+"The Hardest Button to Button" was released to US alternative radio on August 11, 2003, and was issued commercially in the United Kingdom on November 17, 2003.
 Upon its release, the song reached number 23 on the UK Singles Chart and number eight on the US Billboard Modern Rock Tracks chart.
+Music critics praised "The Hardest Button to Button" and it has been considered one of the band's signature songs.

 The song's music video, directed by Michel Gondry, shows Jack and Meg White performing the song while pixilation animation is used to create the effect that numerous duplicates of their instruments appear with every beat.
+It similarly earned acclaim and four nominations at the 2004 MTV Video Music Awards.

 Composition

 "The Hardest Button to Button" is an alternative and garage rock song that runs for a duration of three minutes and thirty-two seconds.
 According to the sheet music published at Musicnotes.com by Universal Music Publishing Group, it is written in the time signature of common time, with a moderate rock tempo of 128 beats per minute.
-"The Hardest Button to Button" is composed in the key of A minor, while Jack White's vocal range spans one octave and one note, from a low of G3 to a high of A4.
+"The Hardest Button to Button" is composed in the key of A minor, while Jack's vocal range spans one octave and one note, from a low of G3 to a high of A4.
 The song has a basic sequence of A5–C5–A5–C5–A5–C5–B5–D5 during the introduction, changes to A5–C5–A5–C5–A5–C5–B5–B♭5 in the verses and follows Asus4–C–Asus4–C–Asus4–C–B–B♭ at the instrumental break as well as the refrain as its chord progression.

+Reception

+"The Hardest Button to Button" earned praise from publications such as Rough Trade, and spawned an acclaimed music video directed by Michel Gondry.